-Assignment (email by 9/12 a 1-2-page description of the research topic/issue you would like to work on that includes the research problem/issue, the research question(s), and why it is significant (or important).
+Assignment - (due as email attachment by 2/13) - 1-2-page description of the research topic/issue you would like to work on.
+Please include: the research problem/issue, the research question(s), the hypothesis proposed or argument advanced, and why the research is significant (or important).
+Instructor's approval or non-approval of the research topic will depend on this and modifications thereof, if warranted.